Skip to content

 • Use a temporary token during creation (not stored)

 Edka uses a unique token per cluster (recommended).
-You can add or update the token later in Clusters > your cluster > Settings > Access & Security.
+You can add or update the token later in Clusters > your cluster > Settings > General.
+After the cluster is created, only the cluster owner and organization owners/admins can update or remove the stored cluster token.

 Note: The account-level integration in Settings > Integrations > Hetzner (Legacy) is reccomended for testing and development purposes.